splunk/splunk-connect-for-syslog/docs/architecture/lb/nginx.md

 - **Lack of active health checking**: NGINX Open Source does not provide active health checking, which is important for UDP Direct Server Return (DSR) load balancing.
 NGINX Plus offers active health checking but requires a paid license.

 - **No built-in High Availability (HA)**: NGINX Open Source lacks native support for High Availability.
-Without HA, your NGINX load balancer could become a single point of failure.
+Without HA, your NGINX load balancer becomes a single point of failure.
 NGINX Plus includes built-in HA support, but it is part of the paid offering.

 **Please note that Splunk only supports SC4S**.
 If issues arise due to the load balancer, please reach out to the NGINX support team.